 CRYPTOSPORIDIUM: Cryptosporidium is a microorganism that can cause intestinal illness.
-The City of Raleigh voluntarily tests for Cryptosporidium and DID NOT detect Cryptosporidium in its drinking water in 2019.
+Raleigh Water voluntarily tests for Cryptosporidium and DID NOT detect Cryptosporidium in its drinking water in 2021.

 HALOACETIC ACIDS (HAAS): A group of chemicals known as disinfection byproducts.
 These form when a disinfectant reacts with naturally occurring organic and inorganic matter in the water.